puppetlabs/puppet-docs/source/puppet/5.3/man/index.md

 - [puppet lookup](./lookup.html)

-Occasionally Useful Subcommands
+Useful Subcommands
 -----

-Many or most users will need to use these subcommands at some point, but they aren't needed for daily use the way the core tools are.
+Most users need to use these subcommands at some point, but they aren't required for daily use the way the core tools are.

 - [puppet config](./config.html)
 - [puppet describe](./describe.html)